Alixon Collazos-Gill

-Alixon Collazos-Gill is an American Democratic Party politician serving as a member of the New Jersey General Assembly for the 27th legislative district, having taken office on January 9, 2024.
+Alixon Collazos-Gill (born January 27, 1977) is an American Democratic Party politician serving as a member of the New Jersey General Assembly for the 27th legislative district, having taken office on January 9, 2024.

 Biography

 A resident of Montclair, New Jersey, Collazos-Gill emigrated from Colombia and settled with her family in New Jersey, graduating from Long Branch High School and then Rutgers University–Newark.
 She worked for New Jersey Network, in the office of Congressman Steve Rothman and on Phil Murphy's campaign for governor.
 She and her husband established a government affairs firm, where she focuses on cannabis-related issues.

 New Jersey General Assembly

 Following the 2021 reapportionment, all of the municipalities in Morris County were removed from the district, while the Passaic County municipality of Clifton was shifted from its longtime home in the 34th district.
 In the June 2023 Democratic primary, the first held under the 2021 reapportionment, incumbent Senator Richard Codey defeated incumbent 34th district Senator Nia Gill, though Codey announced in August that he would retire at the end of the term.
 McKeon was selected to replace Codey on the November ballot for Senate while Mila Jasey retired after her hometown was moved out of the district, with newcomers Rosy Bagolie and Collazos-Gill ultimately chosen to be the two Democratic Assembly candidates.

 Bagolie and Collazos-Gill defeated Republicans Irene DeVita and Michael G. Mecca Jr. in the 2023 New Jersey General Assembly election Collazos-Gill was one of 27 members elected for the first time in 2023 to serve in the General Assembly, more than one-third of the seats.